Ron Henley (chess player)

-Playing career
+Chess career

-Grandmaster title

 Henley was awarded the International Master title in 1980, and the Grandmaster title in 1982.
 Henley appeared on the cover of Chess Life in 1982, representing the United States.
 He earned the GM title while finishing equal first with Walter Browne in a 26-player round-robin tournament in Surakarta/Denpasar, Indonesia, defeating Grandmaster Tony Miles in the last round.

 Henley was appointed by Garry Kasparov and Anatoly Karpov as President of the World Chess Champions Council Inc, a New York nonprofit organization that promotes chess in schools.

 Champion chess trainer

 Henley has been a second, analyst and trainer for former World Chess Champion Anatoly Karpov in several matches in the 1990s.

 Henley has served as a chess trainer and promoter of leading young women chess players, including Three Time US Women's Chess Champion Irina Krush.

+Ronald Henley, now inactive in competitive chess, tutors individuals.

 Chess publishing

 Online chess videos

 In 2012, Henley was invited to join National Master William Stewart for the educational website called 'OnlineChessLessons'.
 Henley provides skills as a chess analyst to an international audience.
+During COVID-19, Henley produced many videos and streams under the name 'HenChess'.
+He collaborated with many chess players such as Karpov to produce chess content.